RockLib/RockLib.Logging/docs/ContextProviders.md

     }
 ```

 Context providers are passed to the logger upon instantiation via an array of type `IContextProvider`.
-For example, to provide a new instance of the above context provider to a new `Logger`:
+For example, the following code will provide a new instance of the above context provider to a new `Logger`:

 ```C#
 var logger = new Logger(contextProviders: new [] { new OsContextProvider() });